MilyB33/django-hotel-api/Readme.md

 ## Data

-There are already some demo data in database:
+The database is preloaded with some demo data for testing purposes:

 staff/admin user: